iamkevinzhao/about/index.md

     feeling rejuvenated.
 Life seems on a right track again.

-C++ is my buddy, partner in crime.
+Coding is my buddy, partner in crime.
   SLAM is my date.

 Chn/Eng/Kor, I enjoy reading and writing.

 That is all about me,
-    for those who accidentally clicked into this corner.
+    for those who checked out this corner.

 Peace!
 ```